Short overview of the reception system

 OFII (Office français de l’immigration et de l’intégration) is the administration responsible for the reception of asylum seekers.
 All asylum seekers are referred to OFII after being registered as asylum seekers by Prefectures.

 OFII interviews asylum seekers to assess whether they are eligible to reception conditions.
 If so, they will be directed to accommodation.
 In practice, the orientation of asylum seekers to accommodation takes place in the days or weeks following the OFII interview, but only half are accommodated in reception centres for asylum seekers.
 OFII is also in charge of setting and granting financial allowances.
-Payment starts after the registration of the asylum claims at OFPRA.
+Payment starts after the registration of the asylum claim at OFPRA.
 The asylum claim must be sent to OFPRA in a maximum time of 21 days after registration by the Prefecture.

 Asylum seekers are only accommodated when there is enough capacity.
 Yet, places are currently insufficient as a result of which OFII must prioritise cases based on individual circumstances and vulnerability.
 Persons entitled to reception following a decision from OFII can stay in the centre for 6 months after they are granted international protection or for 1 month after their claim is rejected.